awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ### Console<a name="postgresql-kerberos-setting-up.create-modify.Console"></a>

 When you use the console to create, modify, or restore a DB instance, choose **Password and Kerberos authentication** in the **Database authentication** section\.
 Then choose **Browse Directory**\.
 Select the directory or choose **Create a new directory** to use the Directory Service\.

+![\[Choosing Kerberos for authentication and identifying the directory to use.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/rpg-authentication-use-kerberos.png)

 ### AWS CLI<a name="postgresql-kerberos-setting-up.create-modify.CLI"></a>